rust-lang/nomicon/src/subtyping.md

 * `*const T` follows the logic of `&T`
 * `*mut T` follows the logic of `&mut T` (or `UnsafeCell<T>`)

+For more types, see the ["Variance" section][variance-table] on the reference.

+[variance-table]: ../reference/subtyping.html#variance

 > NOTE: the *only* source of contravariance in the language is the arguments to
 > a function, which is why it really doesn't come up much in practice.
 Invoking
 > contravariance involves higher-order programming with function pointers that